hantsy/angular-spring-reactive-sample/README.md

 # Angular Spring Reactive Sample

-This application demos building backend RESTful APIs with the newest Reactive stack introduced in Spring 5, and build frontend SPA with Angular 5.
+This application demonstrate building backend RESTful APIs with the newest Reactive stack introduced in Spring 5, and creating the frontend SPA with Angular 5.

 ## Project structure